Electrocute4u/Tsumiki/README.md

 # Tsumiki
 Tsumiki is a Discord bot that is running on **Discord.js Library** and was developed using **JavaScript** programming language. \
-The bot features various commands, such as Action commands, Utilities, Fun commands, Predictions and more! \
+The bot features various Commands, such as Action Commands, Utilities, Fun Commands, Predictions and more! \
-Most of my commands don't tend to be the main focus on other bots, so I've decided to re-create them in my own way.\
+Most of Tsumiki's Commands don't tend to be the main focus on other bots, so I've decided to re-create them in my own way.\
-But with the main focus on the design and the functionality, as well as giving it a purpose to be used frequently. \
+But with the main focus on the design and the functionality, as well as Paginating some of them wherever it fits. \
-Commands such as Action commands (Hug, kiss, nuzzle etc) often tends to be static and only contain one line or a static response, even if you have multiple mentions, and things like that is what I want to focus on changing for my bot.
+Commands such as Action Commands (Hug, kiss, nuzzle etc) often tends to be static and only contain one line or a static response, even if you have multiple mentions, and things like that is what I want to focus on changing for my bot.

 ## Main Focus:
-The main focus is to develop the best "Anime focused" Action bot on the Bot market.
+The main focus is to develop the best "Anime focused" Action bot on the Bot market. \
 A great Action Bot requires an Advanced Mention System.
-Shoud not include static text outcomes on Mentions.
-And having a great variety of GIFs/Images per Action Command is a must.
+Shoud not include static text outcomes on Mentions.\
+And having a great variety of GIFs/Images per Action Command is a must. \

-**Tsumiki current has:**
+**Tsumiki currently has:**
 - Advanced Mention System
 - Handpicked GIFs and Images
 - No static text outcomes (a few lines are rarer to come by then others!)